CSML-by-Clevy/csml-engine/README.md

 ## Usage

 The CSML Engine and Language are built in Rust.
-The full documentation of the project is available on https://docs.csml.dev.
+The full documentation of the project is available on https://docs.csml.dev/language.

 The conversational engine is available for use in several types of projects, depending on your environment of choice.

 ### With CSML Studio

-The simplest way to get started with CSML is to use CSML Studio, a free online environment with everything already setup to start creating bots right away, directly in your browser.
+The simplest way to get started with CSML is to use CSML Studio, a free online development environment with everything already setup to start creating bots right away, directly in your browser.

 To get started with CSML Studio: https://studio.csml.dev